gabel35/MakeMe-A-ReadME/README.md

 ### Tests

 According to a recent class, you can use something called spyon - more information to come.

 ### Licenses

+    GNU GPLv3

+    Copyright (C) 2021

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses>

 ### Questions

 For any addiotional questions:

-        Email me with any questions.
+Email me if you have any questions!

 github: !(https://github.com/gabel35)

 email: GabrielJose3135@gmail.com